 We reveal the biggest and best 3D movies coming to screens this year, from animation to sci-fi and beyond.

-- Read all our movies-related articles here
+- Read all our 3D articles here

-05. Dorothy's Return
+09. Dorothy's Return

 This cute animated 3D movie returns to the land of Oz where Dorothy Gale decides to head back to the magical land in order to help her friends.
 The mighty Patrick Stewart and Dan Aykroyd are among the ranks when it comes to voice actors, with Lea Michele as Dorothy.

 Soumitra Gokhale is working as the lead animator and has worked on a number of Madagascar and Shrek spin-offs, so this movie should be a breeze for her.
 Hopefully, this is one of those 3D movies that's not just for the kids!

 The sequel to the surprise hit of 2011 sees the return of Blu and Jewel in 2014.
 Rio 2 tells the story of the pair fleeing Rio with their three children in two, bound for the wild jungles of the Amazon.
 Anne Hathaway and Jesse Eisenberg are returning to lend their vocal talents to the main characters.
 Joseph Antonuccio worked as senior animator on the project, following stints on Epic and the Ice Age movies.